RBMarketing1011/restaunax-complete/backend/README.md

 EMAIL_FROM="RestaunaX Support <your-email@gmail.com>"

 # Application Security
-CORS_ORIGIN="your-frontend-base-url" # Configure specific origins for production or use * to allow all origins if making this a public api
+# Configure specific origins for production
+# or use * to allow all origins if making this a public api
+CORS_ORIGIN="your-frontend-base-url"

 # Development
 DEBUG="true"